Invalidity Search - What is it?

 Step 3: First Level Analysis – Screening

-The third step involves conducting a first-level analysis (screening) of the extracted patents based on Title, Abstract and Claims.
+The third step involves conducting a first-level analysis (screening) of the extracted patents based on Title, Abstract, and Claims.
 A set of relevant patents are short-listed based on the screening process.
 The short-listed patents will be analyzed in detail in the next step.

 Step 4: Second Level Analysis – Detailed Analysis